Yuri010/Youtube-DL-Helper/README.md

 But we are lazy!
 So why not automate (most of) it?!

 ## Known Problems
-- Video downloads in low quality (for example 640x480 instead of the highest quality available) ([#1](https://github.com/Yuri010/Youtube-DL-Helper/issues/1))
-- Nothing else, you tell me :)
+- Nothing, you tell me :)

 ## Legal
 - This piece of software on itself is licensed under the Unlicense (see License.md)